California has the most gun-control laws in US. Do they work?

 Under Ronald Reagan, California became the birthplace of the modern gun-control movement, and now has more than 100 laws.
 But how effective are they – and can they stop mass shootings like in San Jose?

-How did California came to play this vanguard role, and how effective is its approach?
+How did California come to play this vanguard role, and how effective is its approach?

 Half a century ago, Republican Gov. Ronald Reagan signed into law a ban on openly carrying loaded firearms in cities and towns.
 In recent decades, it’s been liberals pushing for more regulations.